 The Ultra-Light Silicone Pacifier by Tommee Tippee was accepted by 83% of babies in a survey of parents who tested the product.
 The lightweight nature of the pacifier means babies can suck on it longer with less fatigue.
 It also flexes and bends, much like the breast-like pacifier, making it a great option for breastfed babies.
 It curves in towards babies face; the contour helps babies keep the pacifier in for longer.
 Leading to happier babies (and subsequently parents) for longer periods.

 The pacifier has a heart-shaped design to fit neatly under babies nose.
 As another bonus, these pacifiers come in tons of different designs and patterns.
 They really have some cute options!
 They are accepted by 95% of babies, and are definitely worth testing out if others on this list haven’t worked out for your baby.
+One of the best pacifiers to consider for a breastfed baby!

 The Medela Pacifier was inspired by Medela’s 60 years of expertise on the Natural suckling behavior of breastfed babies.
 It has these little nubs called “SensoPearls” that enhance airflow between the pacifier and your baby’s skin.
 Overall, it’s lightweight, gentle on skin and easy to clean.
 It also comes with a case for storing the pacifiers or for sanitizing them in the microwave.